Optimal grading contests

 The paper proceeds as follows.
-In section 2, we present the general model of a contest in an incomplete-information environment and note some useful facts that will be important for our analysis.
-Section 3 characterizes the symmetric Bayes-Nash equilibrium of the contest game and studies the effect of prizes and competition on effort.
-In section 4, we introduce and discuss our application to the design of grading contests.
+In Section 2, we present the model of a contest and note some useful facts.
+Section 3 characterizes the symmetric Bayes-Nash equilibrium and analyzes the effect of increasing prizes and competition on expected effort.
+In Section 4, we introduce and discuss our application to the design of grading schemes as information disclosure policies.
 Section 5 concludes.
 All proofs are relegated to the appendix.